• PROJECTS

 Sequoia is leading a team of multidisciplinary scientists in preliminary studies to support the planning and permitting process of this multi-year effort to restore meadow ecosystem function to a section of the Stanislaus River below Relief Reservoir.

-As a condition of the FERC license (No. 1061) for the Phoenix Project, minimum instream flows for the South Fork Stanislaus River were established to maintain habitat values for aquatic species.
+As a condition of the FERC license (No. 1061) for the Phoenix Project, minumum instream flows for the South Fork Stanislaus River were established to mainstain habitat values for aquatic species.

 The Stanislaus Afterbay Dam was a timber and steel dam built in 1907 along the Middle Fork of the Stanislaus River.
 After outliving its effectiveness following the completion of the New Melones Reservoir in 1982, the dam was removed in 2012.
 Sequoia assisted in ensuring environmental compliance and restoration goals were met per requirements of federal and state permits.